andrew-julian/Shelfie/VERCEL_DEPLOYMENT.md

 - Ensure sessions table exists

 ### Authentication Not Working
-- Check REPLIT_DOMAINS matches your domain exactly
+- Check REPLIT_DOMAINS matches your domain exactly (without https://)
+- Verify REPL_ID is the actual app ID from Replit, not "Shelfie"
-- Verify callback URL in Replit Auth settings
+- Verify callback URL in Replit Auth settings matches: `https://your-domain.vercel.app/api/callback`
+- Check that all auth environment variables are set correctly
 - Ensure cookies are working in production

+### Invalid Client Error
+This means REPL_ID is incorrect.
+To find your correct REPL_ID:
+1. Go to your Replit project
+2. Check the URL - the REPL_ID is the unique identifier in your Replit project
+3. Or check your existing environment variables in the Replit project settings

+### Malformed Redirect URI
+- Ensure REPLIT_DOMAINS doesn't include `https://` prefix
+- Domain should be exactly: `workspace-jwg7kg4kn-andrew-8095s-projects.vercel.app`